Horticulture at McFarlane Nature Park

 The Shade Garden

 Master Gardeners have created a display garden of shade loving natives which generally occur in the understory of woodlands.
+This garden has expanded to incorporate areas of the adjacent woodland which have been cleared of invasive privet.

 Back to Top